LairdCP/BL652-Applications/ATinterface/$$README$$.txt

      $autorun$.AT.interface.PPP.FFF.FFF.sb

-   Where PPP is the platform and can be one of 'BL652' or 'BL654' FFF can be one or more of '_', 'nfc' , 'lpuart'
+   Where PPP is the platform and can be one of 'BL652' or 'BL654' or 'BL653' FFF can be one or more of '_', 'nfc' , 'lpuart'

      'nfc'    means AT commands to interface with NFC are exposed